- Ph.D. in psychological studies in education, University of Nebraska-Lincoln

 - B.S. in elementary education, University of Nebraska-Lincoln

-Understanding relationships among students’ learning, self-regulation, motivation and emotional well-being in the classroom
+Understanding relationships among students’ learning, self-regulation, motivation and emotional well-being in the classroom, with a primary focus on writing

 - Recipient of the VCU School of Education’s Distinguished Teaching Award, May 2014